xaydras-2/loadBalancer/README.md

 ## The main file
 (e.g i know that it isn't ideal to load up the main with function, i know that each function and code block should be in a different file for readability)
-The LB logic is implemented in `App/main.go`.
-It:
+The main file in `App/main.go`.
+It can:

-1. it demands to the auto_scaling to create a given initial set of containers
+1. demands to the auto_scaling to create a given initial set of containers
-2. it check if the LB is always handling the traffic, if an error accrued because of no free Backend it signals the auto_scaling to create a new backend
+2. check if the LB is always handling the traffic, if an error accrued because of no free Backend it signals the auto_scaling to create a new backend
-3. if the load has been reduced, it tells the auto_scaling to remove a container by it's id.
+3. see if the load has been reduced, it tells the auto_scaling to remove a container by it's id.

 ## Load Testing